-In Reindalspasset, early Cenozoic duplexes and thrusts within potential Lower-Middle Devonian strata of the Wood Bay and/or Grey Hoek and/or Widje Bay formations die out upwards and minor thrusts within Pennsylvanian-Permian rocks die out downwards near or at the boundary with coal-rich sedimentary rocks of the Billefjorden Group (Figure 4g), thus also supporting the presence of early Cenozoic décollements within uppermost Devonian-Mississippian coaly shales and coals and (partial) decoupling of Eurekan deformation.
-Thickened coal-rich deposits are long known to be able to decouple deformation both in contractional (Frodsham and Gayer, 1999, their figures 1b, 2, 7 and 9) and extensional settings (Wilson and Wojtal, 1986, their figures 7 and 10).
-In Svalbard, recent field studies by Koehl and Muñoz-Barrera (2018) in the northern part of the Billefjorden Trough in Odellfjellet (Figure 1b) showed that bedding-parallel duplex-shaped décollements in uppermost Devonian-Mississippian coaly shales may have partly inhibited early Cenozoic Eurekan contraction-transpression in overlying Pennsylvanian strata, thus further supporting the presence of such décollements in Pyramiden (Figure 3b), Sassenfjorden-Tempelfjorden (Figure 4a-f) and Reindalspasset (Figure 4g).
+In Reindalspasset, early Cenozoic duplexes and thrusts within potential Lower-Middle Devonian strata of the Wood Bay and/or Grey Hoek and/or Wijde Bay formations die out upwards and minor thrusts within Pennsylvanian-Permian rocks die out downwards near or at the boundary with coalrich sedimentary rocks of the Billefjorden Group (Fig. 5g), thus also supporting the presence of early Cenozoic décollements within uppermost Devonian-Mississippian coaly shales and coals and (partial) decoupling of Eurekan deformation.
+Thickened coal-rich deposits are long known to be able to decouple deformation both in contractional (Frodsham and Gayer, 1999, their Figs. 1b, 2, 7, and 9) and extensional settings (Wilson and Wojtal, 1986, their Figs. 7 and 10).
+In Svalbard, recent field studies by Koehl and Muñoz-Barrera (2018) in the northern part of the Billefjorden Trough in Odellfjellet (Fig. 1b) showed that bedding-parallel duplex-shaped décollements in uppermost Devonian-Mississippian coaly shales may have partly inhibited early Cenozoic Eurekan contraction-transpression in overlying Pennsylvanian strata, thus further supporting the presence of such décollements in Pyramiden (Fig. 4b), Sassenfjorden-Tempelfjorden (Fig. 5a-f), and Reindalspasset (Fig. 5g).

-Uppermost Devonian-Mississippian coal-rich strata are locally thicker in Pyramiden, thus resulting in their exploitation by Russia until the early 90s (Livshitz, 1966; Cutbill et al., 1976).
-They are also thicker in Sassenfjorden in the hanging wall of the east-dipping Billefjorden Fault Zone near the intersection with a NNE-dipping basement-seated fault (Figure 1, and Figure 4a-d), and within the hinge zone of the anticline adjacent to the possible southward continuation of the Billefjorden Fault Zone in Reindalspasset (Figure 4g).
+Uppermost Devonian-Mississippian coal-rich strata are locally thicker in Pyramiden, thus resulting in their exploitation by Russia until the early 1990s (Livshitz, 1966; Cutbill et al., 1976).
+They are also thicker in Sassenfjorden in the hanging wall of the east-dipping Billefjorden Fault Zone near the intersection with a NNE-dipping basement-seated fault (Figs. 1 and 5a-d), and within the hinge zone of the anticline adjacent to the possible southward continuation of the Billefjorden Fault Zone in Reindalspasset (Fig. 5g).
 Recent studies of sedimentary rocks of the Billefjorden Group in the Ottar Basin (Tonstad, 2018), the Finnmark Platform (Koehl et al., 2018) in the SW Barents Sea, and the northern part of the Billefjorden Trough (Koehl and Muñoz-Barrera, 2018) show that uppermost Devonian-Mississippian sedimentary strata were deposited into subsiding basins bounded by normal faults.
-In addition, high-amplitude seismic reflections in the Ottar Basin representing thickened, coal-rich, uppermost Devonian-Mississippian sedimentary strata analog to those observed in Sassenfjorden-Tempelfjorden are thickest on basin edges where fluvial systems dominated in latest Devonian-Mississippian times (Tonstad, 2018).
-It is possible that, in Spitsbergen too, thick uppermost Devonian-Mississippian coal seams are restricted to the basin edges along boundary faults, thus explaining the localization of contractional duplexes and décollements in areas such as Pyramiden, Sassenfjorden, Reindalspasset and (potentially) Triungen during early Cenozoic deformation, partially decoupling deformation between Lower-lowermost Upper Devonian sedimentary rocks of the Andrée Land Group and Mimerdalen Subgroup and thick Pennsylvanian-Permian deposits of the Gipsdalen Group, and locally shielding the latter from Eurekan deformation, while Pennsylvanian sedimentary rocks in basinal areas in the hanging wall of the Odellfjellet Fault were involved in Eurekan deformation, and Carboniferous normal faults were inverted, e.g., in Odellfjellet (Koehl and Muñoz-Barrera, 2018), Løvehovden-Hultberget (Dallmann, 1993; Maher and Braathen, 2011), Adolfbukta (Harland et al., 1988), Lykteneset (Koehl et al., submitted), Anservika (Ringset and Andresen, 1988), and Sassenfjorden (Figure 4a-f).
+In addition, high-amplitude seismic reflections in the Ottar Basin representing thickened, coal-rich, uppermost Devonian-Mississippian sedimentary strata analog to those observed in Sassenfjorden-Tempelfjorden are thickest on basin edges where fluvial systems dominated in the latest Devonian-Mississippian times (Tonstad, 2018).
+It is possible that, in Spitsbergen too, thick uppermost Devonian-Mississippian coal seams were restricted to the basin edges along boundary faults.
+This would explain the localization of contractional duplexes and décollements in areas such as Pyramiden, Sassenfjorden, Reindalspasset, and (potentially) Triungen during early Cenozoic deformation.
+These contractional duplexes partially decoupled deformation between Lower Devonian to lowermost Upper Devonian sedimentary rocks of the Andrée Land Group and Mimerdalen Subgroup and thick Pennsylvanian-Permian deposits of the Gipsdalen Group and locally shielded the latter from Eurekan deformation, while Pennsylvanian sedimentary rocks in basinal areas in the hanging wall of the Odellfjellet Fault were involved in Eurekan deformation, and Carboniferous normal faults were inverted, e.g., in Odellfjellet (Koehl and Muñoz-Barrera, 2018), Løvehovden-Hultberget (Dallmann, 1993; Maher and Braathen, 2011), Adolfbukta (Harland et al., 1988), Lykteneset (Koehl et al., 2020), Anservika (Ringset and Andresen, 1988), and Sassenfjorden (Fig. 5a-f).